mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 ## Authenticator limitations

-### Limitations in the GSSAPI authenticator

-Currently, MariaDB MaxScale only supports GSSAPI authentication when the backend connections use GSSAPI authentication.
-Client side GSSAPI authentication with a different backend authentication module is not supported.

 ### Limitations in the MySQL authenticator (MySQLAuth)

 * MySQL old style passwords are not supported.
 MySQL versions 4.1 and newer use